Siapas-Laboratory/ratBerryPi/README.md

 As detailed in the Usage section below, one mode of operation of this system is to configure the raspberry pi that is connected to the hardware to function as a server that clients may connect to in order to trigger rewards or cues.
 For this to work, the ratBerryPi python package must also be installed on the client device.
 To install ratBerryPi on a client device, simply follow steps 4 and 5 above.
 If installing for use with [pyBehavior](https://github.com/nathanielnyema/pyBehavior), be sure to have the pyBehavior environment activated while performing these steps.

 ## Architecture
-RatBerryPi consists of 2 main types of components: interfaces and resources.
-We consider resources to be devices such as a syringe pump or solenoid valve which we may want to actuate.
-Interfaces are the central unit that coordinates use of these resources through high level functions.
-Below is a list of currently supported interfaces anresources (See the Developer Notes section for more information on creating new interfaces and resources):

-**Interfaces**
-- `RewardInterface` - This interface provides functions for controlling multiple muli-functional reward modules.
-The device uses the open source [Poseidon Syringe Pump](https://pachterlab.github.io/poseidon/) to supply fluid as reward to any of multiple reward ports via a luer manifold and an array of media isolation solenoid valves.
-The manifold is connected to a reservoir which the device can be programmed to intermittently draw fluid from.
-The modules themselves are each fitted with a lickometer, speaker and LED.
-Up to 8 such modules can be connected to the central interface via ethernet.
-While the system is optimized for the use of these modules, the code is flexible, such that users may design custom modules with additional or fewer components ("plugins") as needed (see Configuration).
-- `Audio` - This interface allows for the user to direct audio to one of many speakers.
-The interface assumes there are a set of GPIO pins associated to each speaker that it can toggle high to direct audio generated through the Pi audio jack to that speaker.
-- `Olfactometer` - ...

-**Resources**
-- `LED`
-- `Lickometer`
-- `Pump`
-- `Valve`
+RatBerryPi consists of 3 layers of abstraction: the reward interface, reward modules and resources.
+The interface orchestrates use of all modules and resources.
+Resources are considered to be devices such as a syringe pump or solenoid valve which we may want to actuate and may be shared accross modules.
+Modules are collections or resources some of which may be unique to that module.
+Importantly, the module must have associated to it a valve which can be actuated to direct the flow of fluid to it.
+In the default use case, the interface has associated to it a set of pumps which several reward modules share.
+Each module has a valve, an led, a lickometer and a speaker associated to it.

+**Technical Notes**
+#TODO: add some info here about how the multi-speaker control is implemented in hardware and what this means for how the speakers are controlled and also the lickometer bus

 ## Usage
 There are 2 main modes of operation for this platform.
 The Raspberry Pi can be configured as a server that clients on other machines may connect to in order to run commands through a specified interface.
 Alternatively, one may write a program on the raspberry pi itself which creates an instance of an interface class and invokes methods of this class to run a behavioral protocol.
-The help documentation for the relevant interface classes includes relevant information about it's exposed methods for this second use case.
+The help documentation for the RewardInterface class includes relevant information about it's exposed methods for this second use case.
 Here we will elaborate on the server-client mode of operation.

 ### Server-Client Mode
 To start a server on the raspberry pi to connect to, simply run the command `python -m ratBerryPi.server`.
 This will expose a port on the raspberry pi for clients to connect to for running commands through the reward interface and broadcasting information about the state of the device.
 By default it will bind port 5562 but this can be set as needed by passing the arguments `--port`.
 If using an interface other than the reward interface.